swaznil/ClickGoBrr/README.md

 ### Features

-- Time Mode and Words Mode
+- Time and word modes
-- Live WPM and Accuracy
+- Live WPM and accuracy
-- Personal best records
+- Personal best
-- Ghost race against best run
+- Ghost race against your best run
-- Multiple passages to test
+- Multiple passages
 - Keyboard shortcuts
 - Focus mode
-- Live Background toggle
+- Live Background
 - Background music

+Among these features the ghost race and background music are my favoriate parts and a main point for me creating this instead of using other websites that lacked this.

 ---

-### Tech Stack

-HTML, CSS, JavaScript (Vanilla)

 ### How It Works